baijum/essential-go/sphinx/quickstart.rst

 Data Types
 ~~~~~~~~~~

-Data is unorganized facts that requires processing.
-In programming, the
+Data in programming refers to unorganized facts that need to be
-data is processed and organized to be useful.
-Data type provides a
+processed.
+To make data useful, it is processed and organized.
+In
+programming, data types are used to classify and define the nature of
-classification for the data.
-Date type is often simply called as *type*.
+the data.
+Data types are often referred to simply as *types*.
-Data type is one of the fundamental concept in any programming language.
+Understanding data types is a fundamental concept in any programming
-In most of the places in this book, we will say data as "value".
+language.
+In this book, we will often refer to data as *values*.
 More
-advanced data type is often called data structures.
+complex data types are known as data structures.

-Consider an example, you want to work with names of toys in your
+Consider an example where you need to work with names of toys in your
 programs.
-So, the values of the "names of toys" is the data.
-The data
+The actual names of the toys are the data.
+To represent this
-type that you can use to represent this data is called "string".
-If you
+data in Go, you can use the data type called *string*.
+When writing a
-are literally writing a string in Go, you can use a double quote around
-the names like this:
+string in Go, you can enclose the names within double quotes, like this:

 ::